Mega Sale: Organized tours Up to 60% OFF

 • Plugs & Adapters

-As a traveller from USA, Canada, England, South Africa you will need an adaptor for type I.
+As a traveler from USA, Canada, England, South Africa you will need an adaptor for type I.

 Type I